Centiq/sap-hana/documentation/ansible/system-design-deployment.md

       1. Ensure ini files are extracted to correct location
 1. Run Ansible playbook on SCS VM to deploy SAP product components (swpm)

-### 3 - Outputs
+### Phase 3 Outputs

-1. SAP product has been deployed and running - ready to handle SAP client requests
+- SAP product has been deployed and running - ready to handle SAP client requests
-1. Connection details/credentials so the Basis Admin can configure any SAP clients
+- Connection details/credentials so the Basis Admin can configure any SAP clients